gordfisch/mymuse/README.md

 If your web root is /var/www/html and you clone the repository there, you can reach the test install at http://localhost/mymuse/joomla-cms

-To install, rename installation.dist to installation and go to http://localhost/mymuse/joomla-cms
+To install, go to http://localhost/mymuse/joomla-cms

-Tests assume the admin account is user: admin, pass: admin.
-Database prefix is: bf7gn_ Edit the files joomla/tests/acceptance.suite.yml and reports.suite.yml with database credentials.

-You can also consult configuration.dist.php.
+Tests follow the instructions at https://github.com/joomla/joomla-cms/ Edit the file cypress.config.dist.js.
+Save as cypress.config.js

 Mail tests may require using smtpauth if you cannot mail from localhost.